 Will co-payments paid by NSW Health count towards the patient safety net?

 Border areas, or border communities, refers to NSW residents who live in a local government area that borders or is close to Victoria, Queensland or the Australian Capital Territory.
-Visit the NSW Government page for information about local government areas in NSW that are considered border communities.
+Visit NSW Government for information about local government areas in NSW that are considered border communities.

 The Pharmacy Guild of Australia manages s100 HSD co-payment claims and reimbursements to community pharmacies.
 Community pharmacies must register with the Pharmacy Guild of Australia online portal to submit s100 co-payment claims and receive re-imbursement from NSW Health.
 You do not need to be a member of the Pharmacy Guild of Australia to register.

 In addition to the cost of the co-payment for eligible patients, pharmacies are paid a service fee for the work associated with submitting claims on behalf of patients.
-The fees are $2.23 (incl GST) for each co-payment claimed and a one off monthly administration fee of $13.42 (incl GST) for the first claim made each month.
+The fees are $2.23 (incl GST) for each co-payment claimed and a one-off monthly administration fee of $13.42 (incl GST) for the first claim made each month.

 Information on how to submit claims for the s100 Co-payment Program is available at The Pharmacy Guild of Australia.